an overly industrial power controller

 External components:

-an overly industrial power controller
+An overly large industrial steampunk power switch.

 As you see here, the cheap modern cabinets and controls of the DVD/VCR deck, CD player, and receiver (top to bottom) look pretty inelegant in comparison to the dark wood and gleaming copper.
 These obviously cry out to be modified with new cabinets and control button covers constructed of dark-stained wood, brass and copper, and perhaps some dark green malachite pattern laminate material.